Tashukwa/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 007 hello - sets permissions to files. chmod 753 hello - sets the mode of the file hello chmod --reference=olleh hello - sets mode of the file hello the same as olle's mode
+chmod 007 hello - sets permissions to files. chmod 753 hello - sets the mode of the file hello chmod --reference=olleh hello - sets mode of the file hello the same as olle's mode chmod -R a+x */ - adds execute permission to all subdirectories of the current directory for the owner, the roup owner and all other users